 Tuition is paid monthly and is always due by the first lesson of each month.
 Registration fee is $20/new family per year or $10/returning family per year.

 Tuition rates remain the same month to month as holidays and vacations have already been accounted for in the monthly tuition rates.
 Tuition is based on 42 lessons per calendar year (September 1 – August 31).
-Acceptable forms of payment are cash, check, and Zelle (many banks offer this online service).
-Checks should be made out to the studio name: Piano Passionato.
+Payment is strongly preferred through Zelle (many banks offer this online service), but checks made out to the studio name (Piano Passionato) are also acceptable.

-If I ever need to cancel lessons, then those lessons will be rescheduled and not count as a make-up for the student.
+If I ever need to cancel lessons, then those lessons will be rescheduled/credited and not count as a make-up for the student.

 Regular and punctual attendance at lessons is expected.
 Should a student arrive late to a lesson, they will receive their remaining portion of lesson time only.
-Please be punctual about arrival time and pick up time for your child.
 Should a student miss a lesson without notice – no make ups, reschedules, nor refunds will be given.
 Should a student miss more than once without notice, lessons will be discontinued.